-Particle filters [5] offer an alternative to Kalman filters in non-Gaussian setting, and have been investigated for tracking using sensor networks in [4].
+Classical tracking is often formulated as a Kalman filtering problem, using Gaussian models for sensor measurements and the target trajectory.
+Distributed tracking based on Kalman filtering has recently been considered [McErlean and Narayanan 2002].
+Particle filters [Doucet et al. 2000] offer an alternative to Kalman filters in non-Gaussian setting, and have been investigated for tracking using sensor networks [Coates 2004].
 Most prior work on particle filtering assumes more sensed information (with a more detailed probabilistic model) than provided by the binary sensing model of this paper.
-Khan et al. [10, 11] have used particle filtering for an insect tracking application, where the insect targets are assumed to interact according to a Markov random field.
-Fox et al. [7] provide a survey of particle-filter based methods for the problem of mobile robot localization, where robots wish to determine their location, and the locations of other robots, using sensory inputs.
-Our contribution in this paper is to provide a particularly simple particle filtering algorithm that provides robust performance using the minimal information obtained from non-ideal binary sensors.
+Khan et al. [2003, 2005] have used particle filtering for an insect tracking application, where the insect targets are assumed to interact according to a Markov random field.
+Fox et al. [2001] provide a survey of particle-filter based methods for the problem of mobile robot localization, where robots wish to determine their location, and the locations of other robots, using sensory inputs.
+Our contribution in this paper is to provide a particularly simple particle filtering algorithm that provides robust performance using the minimal information obtained from nonideal binary sensors.